corestoreio/caddy-esi/README.md

 replaced by a different package with a different syntax.
 2. That's it for now.

+# Building

+Use build tags to enable the different resource handlers.
+Supported tags are:

+- all: enables all handlers
+- redis: compiles redis handlers
+- .... ?

+See `.travis.yml` and `integration.sh` for examples.

 # Contribute

 Send me a pull request or open an issue if you encounter a bug or something can